northbrooklynangels/northbrooklynangels.github.io/content/faq/index.md

 ## Do you offer any other services?

 Our Angel Babies project is a big volunteer driven giveaway event meant for local, new and expectant families in need of resources.
 You can get involved by volunteering, donating, hosting a drive or dropping off donations.

-We have more information here, and our bi-weekly newsletter (sign up by emailing us at [volunteer@northbrooklynangels.org](mailto:volunteer@northbrooklynangels.org)!) will give you timely information regarding Angel Babies events.
+[We have more information here](/angel-babies), and our [bi-weekly newsletter](https://dashboard.mailerlite.com/forms/1417392/151682569097709080/share) will give you timely information regarding Angel Babies events.

-***New!*** We’re starting up a new, exciting program to help North Brooklyn families year round, Little Angels!
-[Check out our Canva presentation to learn more.](https://bit.ly/2024abpresentation) We hope to enroll families beginning January 2025.
+Little Angels is our year-round program helping North Brooklyn families with young children!
+We're actively serving families and have lots of volunteer opportunities available.
+[Learn more about Little Angels and how to get involved here.](/angel-babies)

 ---